-Travelling in India can be a costly affair.
+Traveling in India can be a costly affair.
 With the ongoing competition of tourist agencies, tour guides and so many other players in this space, finding appropriate options in one's budget becomes a bit difficult and calls for a lot of research one which we hardly ever do.
-You might often have questions like how to plan a low budget trip or how can I travel smart and cheap?
-Well, we are hands down budget travellers and consider a lot of things before setting out on our trips.
+You might often have questions like how to plan a low-budget trip or how can I travel smart and cheap?
+Well, we are hands-down budget travelers and consider a lot of things before setting out on our trips.
 Thus, we thought we should share some tips and best practices that go into planning a budget trip in India, the BZee way.
 Yes, all of these are our personal, real experience and we aren't paid-promoting any brand mentioned.
-So without further ado, let's get to the 8 budget travel tips for travelling in India.
+So without further ado, let's get to the 8 budget travel tips for traveling in India.

 1) Choosing a place and making a plan

 Choosing a place and making an itinerary is obviously the first and foremost thing that you start with.
 Here are some things to remember to do it the right way and have that perfect budget itinerary for any place in India-

 Step 1: Check the number of days you can spare for your travel and define a budget for each day (eg: I can take a leave of 2 days+2 weekend holidays so total 4 days, budget - Rs.
 1000/- per day)⠀⠀⠀⠀⠀⠀⠀⠀⠀

 If you have just a weekend off (or 2 days leave max), look for nearby places that are offbeat, and whether you can self-drive there⠀⠀⠀⠀⠀⠀⠀⠀⠀

 If you have 3-4 days to spare, check distant locations based on travel costs of modes of transport, choices of accommodation, places of interest (detailed tips on these to follow), and shortlist a few places⠀⠀⠀⠀⠀⠀⠀⠀⠀